 Bowel symptoms mainly constipation, urgency and sometimes faecal incontinence are also due to damage on the spinal cord and immobility.
 Laxatives, a high fibre diet and fluids as well as abdominal massage may be useful.

 Sexual dysfunction where men may experience difficulty getting an erection, or reaching orgasm, and women may also have difficulty reaching orgasm due to a lack of sensation and numbness.

 Osteoporosis (brittle bones) may be the result of long-term use of steroid medication or a lack of weight-bearing activities.

 Depression – changes in lifestyle associated with the complications of NMOSD can increase the risk of developing depression.

 Why do Symptoms persist after the relapse has recovered?

 When a relapse occurs there is inflammation and swelling in the brain, so messages cannot get from the brain to their target, eg a relapse of the spinal cord does not allow nerve messages to pass to the area below the inflammation causing the symptoms of transverse myelitis.

-Over time there is some spontaneous recovery and symptoms may improve over 2-6 months.
-However, if the nerves have been damaged or destroyed new pathways can not be made, resulting in permanent damage.
+Over time there is some spontaneous recovery and symptoms may improve over time.
+Most recovery takes place in the first 6-9 months but can continue with smaller improvements for up to 2 years.
+However, if the nerves have been damaged or destroyed new pathways cannot be made, resulting in permanent damage.